KarchinLab/SVCFit/README.md

 This step checks if the genomic coordinates of two structural variants are close enough to be considered as one event.

-This function has 4 inputs: 1. dat: a dataframe to be compared 2.
+This function has 4 inputs:

+1.  dat: a dataframe to be compared

-compare: a dataframe used as baseline for comparison 3. tolerance: an integer variable setting the threshold for genomic coordinates difference to be considered as the same event 4. window: an integer variable setting threshold for how many svructural variant to be compared at once
+2.  compare: a dataframe used as reference for comparison

+3.  tolerance: an integer variable setting the threshold for genomic coordinates difference to be considered as the same event

+4.  window: an integer variable setting threshold for how many svructural variant to be compared at once

 Note: When *dat* and *compare* are the same dataframe, this function will remove overlapping structural variant and use averaged reads to